U.S. House Democrats subpoena Pompeo for Ukraine documents

 A spokeswoman for the OMB said the office acted within its bounds.
 “OMB has clear legal authorities to help ensure that agencies spend funds consistent with the law and the president’s priorities, and all actions taken under this administration were clearly within those authorities,” Rachel Semmel said.

+“Early on in our time here, his calls with the leaders of Mexico and Australia leaked and then his conversation with the Russian ambassador ... leaked,” Conway said.

+“My understanding is we changed some of the protocols then, in other words, in handling leader calls.”

-Reporting by Susan Cornwell, Humeyra Pamuk Patricia Zengerle, Mark Hosenball, Susan Heavey, Doina Chiacu, Steve Holland, David Morgan and Makini Brice; Writing by Doina Chiacu and Roberta Rampton, Editing by Daniel Wallis and Alistair Bell
+Reporting by Susan Cornwell, Patricia Zengerle, Mark Hosenball, Susan Heavey, Doina Chiacu, Steve Holland, David Morgan, Makini Brice and Humeyra Pamuk; Writing by Doina Chiacu and Roberta Rampton; Editing by Daniel Wallis and Alistair Bell